Ensembl/ensembl-genes/src/python/ensembl/genes/info_from_registry/README.md

 from a registry MySQL database and static JSON configuration.

 `update_assembly_registry.py`
-Utility to update the status of a genebuild in the registry db.
+Utility to update the status of a genebuild in the registry DB.

 `user_pipeline_settings.json`
-JSON file that needs to be filled out by user.
+JSON file that needs to be filled out by the user.
 This is the main input.

+`write_metrics_to_registry.json`
+Writes assembly and annotation metrics back to the registry from the pipeline.